qMRLab/mooc/1 Introduction to qMRI/02-million_dollar.md

 ---
-title: The million dollar question
+title: Why MRI Isn't Quantitative (Yet)
 subtitle: Pixels have values, then why is MRI not quantitative?
 date: 2024-10-07
 authors: